-Phase III Schedule of Activities Year 2 Activity Timelines (by weeks of the quarter) Spring Quarter Core Committee members attend in-service training session (provided by the Tenure Review Coordinator), as needed.
-2. The committee meets to review Phase I and Phase II results, re-examine the job description, determine appropriate activities to be evaluated during Phase III, and establish a work schedule.
+Phase III Schedule of Activities Year 2 Spring Quarter Activity April/May Weeks 2-4 A. Core Committee members attend in-service training session (provided by the Tenure Review Coordinator), as needed.
+B. The committee meets to: review Phase I and Phase II results, re-examine the job description, determine appropriate activities to be evaluated during Phase III, and establish a work schedule.
 At the same or a subsequent meeting, the committee then meets with the Candidate to review criteria and expectations that will be evaluated during Phase III (including any program requirements and external standards related to the Candidate's assignment/s).
-Weeks 2-4 The committee and Candidate agree upon a schedule to complete 3 probationary evaluations in separate quarters during Phase III, at least one of which must be performed in Spring Quarter, Year 3.
+The Committee and the Candidate agree upon a schedule to complete three J1 probationary evaluations in separate quarters during Phase III, at least one of which must be performed in Spring Quarter, Year 3.
 Additional probationary evaluations may be scheduled, if appropriate.
-Candidate furnishes committee with written materials (such as course information sheets/"green sheets," syllabi, work/lesson plans, assessment tools, etc.) appropriate to the evaluation process.
-3. Vice President or Dean updates the committee in the event of changes in the Candidate's assignment, duties, or responsibilities.
+C. Vice President or Dean updates the committee in the event of changes in the Candidate's assignment, duties, or responsibilities.
 All such changes must be mutually agreed upon by the Candidate and the appropriate administrator.
-4. Prior to the start of the evaluation process, Chair provides the Candidate, committee members, and the Tenure Review Coordinator with a written plan stating the evaluation activities to be completed in Phase III.
-Weeks 2-4 During the remainder of Phase III, the Chair provides Candidate, committee members, and Week 4
+D. Prior to the start of the evaluation process, Chair provides the Candidate, committee members, and the Tenure Review Coordinator with a written plan stating the evaluative activities to be completed in Phase III.
+During the remainder of Phase III, the Chair provides the Candidate, committee members, and Tenure Review Coordinator with any changes, including to change TBA dates to specific dates, to the plan, in writing, prior to the start of the evaluative activities during the affected quarter(s).
+May/June Weeks 4-7† E. Probationary Evaluation , if scheduled .
+Core Committee member performs evaluation using Appendix J1.